 Cold water supply from pump to taps replaced with new expansion tank, new hot water supply with expansion tank from calorifier to taps installed.

 New switch panels installed at helm with new wiring to 24v and 12v services as appropriate.
 Obsolete Simrad chartplotter and faulty Seafarer sonar replaced by Garmin plotter, NMEA 2000 network, Garmin GPS antenna, Garmin sonar and new Garmin transducer.
 Secondary GPS moved to central instrument panel.
 Wiring rerouted.
 New DSC ship’s radio installed and ship’s radio licence obtained.
-Engine hours counter and rudder angle display fitted
+New engine hours counter fitted

 Mains wiring – mainly solid t&e house cabling – removed and replaced with waterproof Arctic 3-core flex.
 New shore input socket fitted.
 New mains power RCD consumer units installed, one each for shore, generator and inverter.
 4-way rotary selector switches installed, one for galley circuit, one for other sockets; 3-way rotary selector switch fitted for battery charger and immersion heater.

 LED lighting in deckhouse, saloon, galley, heads, for’d cabin.
-19v television transformer and lead, omni-directional television aerial and amplifier installed.
+19v television transformer and lead plus 12v amplified omni-directional television aerial installed.
 12v, 24v and USB sockets installed in saloon, for’d cabin and deckhouse.

 Wifi system installed.
 Full LTE band, omni-directional 4G/3G/2G, dual polarised, ultra wideband antenna mounted on mizzen mast.
 Huawei 4G/3G/2G 300 Mbs (max) wifi router installed in deckhouse.